sketchbuch/wir-bitten-um-entschuldigung/README.md

 ## 2023

-> [!Customer Announcement]
+> [!IMPORTANT]
-> Trips before september fällt aus - ich bitte um entschuldigung.
+> Customer Announcement: Trips before september fallen aus - ich bitte um entschuldigung.

 I didn't travel very much this year, but due to the Deutschland-Ticket I have been travelling a lot on local trains rather than long distance ones.